 Requirements of the Program

-As with any loan qualification scenario, there are certain qualification guidelines that need to be met before you can use your Airbnb income to help qualify.
+As with any loan qualification scenario, there’s one qualification guideline that needs to be met before you can use your Airbnb income to help qualify.

-First, it’s important to note that this is only available on rate/term and cash-out refinances for 1- to 4-unit primary properties.
-Second, you must have at least 20% equity in your home after the refinance through Fannie Mae.
+It’s important to note that this is only available on rate/term and cash-out refinances for 1- to 4-unit primary properties.

 In order to use your Airbnb income, you must be able to document the proof of this income.
 In order to do that, we require these two documents: